j4mes12/SDPA_Coursework/README.md

 python Part1/main.py
 ```

 Note: if your computer's python default is python2, use the `python3` command instead of `python`.
+Python3 is required to run this script.

 ---